GivingTuesday

 Print

-10. Introduce #GivingTuesday and explore the website of the global initiative.
+4. Introduce #GivingTuesday and explore the website of the global initiative.
 The goal of #GivingTuesday is to encourage all people to give and advocate for an issue they care about.
 Look at the statistics that show the impact this one day makes globally. #GivingTuesday is the second biggest giving day of the year and it is fueled by social media and spreading awareness of what is needed.
-We are going to participate in #GivingTuesday, along with people all over the world.
+Talk about ways to participate in #GivingTuesday along with people all over the world.

 1. Make a plan for being part of the global giving movement on the Tuesday after Thanksgiving either with the whole group focused on one issue, or individuals supporting the issues they identified.